2KAbhishek/tmux-tilit/README.md

 ## Inspiration

 tmux-tilit was inspired by [tmux-tilish](https://github.com/jabirali/tmux-tilish).
-I wanted to make the keybindings match better with tmux's defaults, hence tilit was born!
+I wanted to add some new commadns, make the keybindings match better with tmux's defaults, hence tilit was born!

 ## Prerequisites